Offal: West India

 Sorpatel is a popular pork gravy consumed by Christians in Goa and Mumbai.
 The name comes from the word sarapatel meaning ‘confusion’ as the thick gravy is heady with spice, vinegar, and contains the heart, liver, ears, tongue and sometimes the blood of a pig.
 Less commonly, pig tails, noses and lungs are also added.

 Among Goan Christians, roasted beef tongue is also a staple at any meal laid out for a party.
 Chicken dishes frequently include the gizzard, heart and liver of the bird, and Goan sausage choris or chouriço contains spicy, tangy pork pickled in vinegar and the local liquor feni before being cased in pig intestines.
 It is a popular Goan food regularly consumed during the monsoons when fish is scarce.

-North East India
+Northeast India

 In the state of Meghalaya, a number of offal dishes, primarily porcine, are prepared by the Khasi community.
 Jadoh (blood rice) is red rice dish that uses pig blood and is consumed as breakfast by the Khasi tribe during festival days.
 Dohjem or Doh Neiiong (black sesame pork) has pork intestines and belly cooked in a spicy dark sauce.
 Doh Khleik is a traditional pork salad consisting of pig brains and meat.
 Doh Pheret is a pot of stew with various organs slow cooked for hours, Doh Snier are sausages in the form of spiced and molten fat in intestine casing, and Doh Snam are intestine-cased blood sausages.